 Passion.
 Experience.
 Diligence.

-I am the Classical Music Program Director at SiriusXM.
+For nine years, I was the Classical Music Program Director at SiriusXM.
 I have produced special artist-based programming for SiriusXM, National Public Radio (NPR), Virtuoso Voices and supervised music and news programming at Pubic Radio Stations in California, Texas, Michigan, Louisiana, and North Carolina.

 While at SiriusXM, I have produced new, exclusive programming with Gustavo Dudamel and the Los Angeles Philharmonic, Yannick Nezet-Seguin and the Philadelphia Orchestra; Yo-Yo Ma, Gil Shaham, Hilary Hahn, Alan Gilbert, Lang Lang, Jonathan Biss, Robert Spano, Valery Gergiev, Leonard Slatkin, The Canadian Brass, Jennifer Higdon, John Luther Adams, the Kronos Quartet and the Imani Winds.
 Our new series, "Living American," presents compositions by living American composers (including recent Immigrant-Citizens).